-Dan made his Edinburgh Fringe debut in 2014 to near sell out audiences across the run and cemented his passions on the industry with C*ckblocked From Outer Space.
+Dan made his Edinburgh Fringe debut in 2014 to near sell-out audiences across the run and cemented his passions on the industry with C*ckblocked From Outer Space.
 A rich, hilarious exploration of his inner dork, Dan passionately tackled his comedically, wild imaginings on Yetis, Astronauts, secret meetings with conspiracy theorists, Neanderthal erotica, paranormal dating websites, public lice hunters, the 300 years of history which may never have happened, endangered ghosts and the cover up of an intergalactic space war to name a few...read more

 Channel 4 picked up on his theory passions and commissioned a documentary entitled The Great UFO Conspiracy with Dan at the helm.
-The show saw him excitedly delve into a variety of theorist discussions from crop circles and extra terrestrial sightings, to living with aliens amongst us.
-Dan’s television roles always balance between comedy and science, with a keen interest in discussion and always leaning on the celebratory side of topics, Dan is at truly at home whilst interviewing and is as comfortable debating with his fellow Qi Elves as he is with national museum curators, nobel prize winners, astronauts, rogue scientists, even the ex-head of the British Navy and errm..
+The show saw him excitedly delve into a variety of theorist discussions from crop circles and extra-terrestrial sightings, to living with aliens amongst us.
+Dan’s television roles always balance between comedy and science, with a keen interest in discussion and always leaning on the celebratory side of topics.
+Dan is truly at home whilst interviewing and is as comfortable debating with his fellow QI Elves as he is with national museum curators, nobel prize winners, astronauts, rogue scientists, even the ex-head of the British Navy and errm...
 Yeti experts.

-Dan’s extensive repertoire of behind the scenes credits, include producing Frank Skinner’s new comedy panel show ‘The Rest is History’, heading up Warner Music Entertainment’s comedy arm, executive producing a short Christmas movie entitled ‘A Kitten for Hitler’ with cult director Ken Russell, being a joke collector for Jimmy Carr’s book ‘The Naked Jape’, producing a comedy animation project with Paul McCartney, creating an RDF/Channel Dave pilot starring astronaut Buzz Aldrin, executive producing on ‘Imagine That!’, the internationally bestselling stand-up DVD starring Rhys Darby in which Dan also produced the extras and had a cameo in the show; Sharon Horgan reviewed one of Rhys’ and Dan’s collaborations as “the funniest thing I’ve ever seen”…. the list goes on.
+Dan’s extensive repertoire of behind-the-scenes credits, include producing Frank Skinner’s new comedy panel show ‘The Rest is History’, heading up Warner Music Entertainment’s comedy arm, executive producing a short Christmas movie entitled ‘A Kitten for Hitler’ with cult director Ken Russell, being a joke collector for Jimmy Carr’s book ‘The Naked Jape’, producing a comedy animation project with Paul McCartney and creating an RDF/Channel Dave pilot starring astronaut Buzz Aldrin.
+He was also involved in executive producing on ‘Imagine That!’, the internationally bestselling stand-up DVD starring Rhys Darby, in which Dan also produced the extras and had a cameo in the show; Sharon Horgan reviewed one of Rhys’ and Dan’s collaborations as “the funniest thing I’ve ever seen”…. the list goes on.